megapearl/http2mqtt/README.md

 ## MQTT HTTP Bridge

 This script creates an HTTP server that acts as a bridge between HTTP requests and MQTT messages.
 It allows you to publish MQTT messages by sending HTTP requests with the desired topic and payload.
+Support for RETAIN and QOS to be set via environment variables.

 ### Prerequisites